ChrisMayfield/cspogil/CS0/README.md

 This folder contains activities for CS 101 at James Madison University.
 CS 101 is a survey course that provides a broad introduction to the field.
+It uses Python, but it is *not* an introductory programming course in Python.

 Course website: https://w3.cs.jmu.edu/mayfiecs/cs101/